Annie Wilkes: Other appearances

 The fictional version of King that appears in The Dark Tower VII: The Dark Tower (2004) discusses Annie Wilkes.

 Annie Wilkes is mentioned in Kim Newman's novella, The Other Side of Midnight.
 In the novel, which is set in Newman's alternate history crossover Anno Dracula series, Wilkes is the murderer of John Lennon.
 When she is arrested for the crime, she tells the press that she loved Lennon, but that he had to die for splitting up the Beatles.

 Kathy Bates reprised her role as Annie Wilkes in a 2008 commercial for DirecTV, with the setting being the infamous scene where she breaks Paul Sheldon's ankles.

 The Tamil film Julie Ganapathi (2003), directed by Balu Mahendra, is based loosely on the novel.
 South Indian actress Saritha plays the film's title character, who is based on the Annie Wilkes character.

 The novel was later adapted into a play, which ran on Broadway from November 2015 to February 2016.
 Annie was played by Laurie Metcalf.
 At the 70th Annual Tony Awards, Metcalf was nominated for Best Actress in a Play for her performance.

+In the United Kingdom, the novel was also adapted into a play in 1992, starring Sharon Gless as Annie Wilkes, and later into a 2005 play, starring Susan Penhaligon.

-There are also two Finnish play adaptations called Piina based on the 1990 film adaptation's screenplay by William Goldman.
-In one of them, Annie Wilkes is played by Mari Turunen and in another, by Henna Haverinen.
+Simon Moore's 1992 play is translated into Finnish by Timo Ojala under the title Piina in 1994, and there Annie Wilkes is played by Tuija Vuolle.
+There are also four Finnish play adaptations based on the 1990 film adaptation's screenplay by William Goldman.
+In the first of them, Annie Wilkes is played by Mari Turunen, in the second one, played by Henna Haverinen, in the third one, played by Mirva Tolppanen, and in the fourth one, played by Satu Silvo.

-A version of a young Annie Wilkes appears in the TV series Castle Rock, and is portrayed by Lizzy Caplan.
+An alternate version of a young Annie Wilkes appears in the second season of the television series Castle Rock, and is portrayed by Lizzy Caplan.

-In the first series of RuPaul's Drag Race: UK Versus the World, contestant Baga Chipz portrayed Kathy Bates as Annie Wilkes for the show’s signature Snatch Game celebrity impersonation challenge, for which she was named one of the two challenge winners.
+In the first series of RuPaul's Drag Race: UK Versus the World, contestant Baga Chipz portrayed Kathy Bates as Annie Wilkes for the show's signature Snatch Game celebrity impersonation challenge, for which she was named one of the two challenge winners.

+An alternate version of a young Annie Wilkes appears in the film The Monkey, and is portrayed by Danica Dreyer.
+The babysitter of young twins Hal and Bill Shelburn, after the two find and activate a cursed drum-playing toy monkey, it causes Annie to be decapitated while with them at a hibachi restaurant.

 Reception

-The American Film Institute included Wilkes (as played by Bates) in their "100 Heroes and Villains" list, ranking her as the 17th most iconic villain (and sixth most iconic villainess) in film history.
+The American Film Institute included Wilkes (as played by Bates) in their "100 Heroes & Villains" list, ranking her as the 17th most iconic villain (and sixth most iconic villainess) in film history.

-During an interview in April 2022, King selected Wilkes as his top pick character, just saying that "she [Wilkes] was fun".
+During an interview in April 2022, King selected Wilkes as his top pick character, saying that "she [Wilkes] was fun".